Become a CESR Evaluator

-The Equivalence Committee’s purpose is to assess applications received under the CESR route and send recommendations to the General Medical Council regarding individual applications for Specialist Registration in Psychiatry.
+The Equivalence Committee’s main purpose is to assess applications received under the CESR route and send recommendations to the General Medical Council regarding individual applications for Specialist Registration in Psychiatry.

-- Be a Member, Fellow, or Specialist Associate of the College and in good standing
+- be a Member, Fellow, or Specialist Associate of the College and in good standing

-- Hold Specialist Registration with the GMC
+- hold Specialist Registration with the GMC

-- Have a good level of computer literacy
+- have a good level of computer literacy

-- Be able to commit to being a CESR Evaluator for at least a year
+- be able to commit to being a CESR Evaluator for at least a year.

 Applications from retired consultants are welcome.